shy2net/nodejs-angular-starter/README.md

 # About this template

-This template comes with a ready to go server and client integration with authentication and basic styling.
+This template comes with a ready to go server and client integration, authentication and basic styling.

 ## Angular 6

 Angular 6 comes with the following features:

-- Bootstrap v4 with header and sticky footer
+- Bootstrap v4 with header and sticky footer.
-- Built in toasty which automatically pops up on HTTP errors obtained from the server
+- Built in toasty which automatically pops up on HTTP errors obtained from the server API.
-- Built in ng2-slim-loading bar (Youtube styled) when moving between routes
+- Built in ng2-slim-loading bar (Youtube styled) when moving between routes.
+- Built in auth-guard and authentication, saved on session cookie.

 ## NodeJS

 Comes with built in typescript support and compilation.
 It comes with the support of running NodeJS and compiled and production ready Angular 6.

+It comes with the following features:

+- Authentication (including middlewares and token generation)
+- Angular 6 routes support (redirect to index.html of compiled Angular code)
+- Configuration according to environment (using config npm package).